 Some Anti-Bullet Points

-- I am not interested in relocating at this time.
+- I am open to remote work within ±3 time zones of California, but I’m not interested in relocating at this time.

 - If you send me a job listing that ten seconds of scanning my résumé would have told you I’m a poor match for—say, a job for a four-month contract position in Wisconsin that requires J2EE experience—you are a bad recruiter and you should feel bad.